johanbove/johanbove.github.io/_posts/2015-09-29-Windows-Bluetooth-Mouse-Connection-Fixed.md

 Looking for a way to make my Surface Pro 3 and the mouse talk to each other while playing music on the BlueTooth speaker without being interrupted by the signal interference, I came across [a MSDN document](https://msdn.microsoft.com/en-us/library/windows/hardware/dn133849(v=vs.85).aspx) which explains how to set the **ChannelAvoidanceRange** in Windows.

-## Did I fix it?
+It seems that the Bluetooth bandwidth is completely saturated with devices!
+Is the industry doing something about this?

+## Issue Log

 - Update 13:12 - Since I turned off the UE Boom BlueTooth speaker I no longer suffered the mouse freezes; but it sucks having no music.
 - Update 11:00 - Unfortunately the registry key does not seem to fix the issue.
-- Update 2015-10-20 09:35 - I am now experiencing occasional dropouts at Work now as well. #wtf
+- Update 2015-10-20 09:35 - I am now experiencing occasional dropouts at Work now as well.
+So there must be another device interfering. #wtf

-## Potential fixes
+## A quick way to fix the issue

 - Turn off all the BlueTooth devices in your immediate area;

+## Device: Android Phone and Android Wear device communicate over BlueTooth too.

+Today I experienced the issue at work as well while wearing an LG G Watch Android Wear watch which also talks to my Motorola Moto-X (2013) phone over Bluetooth.
+I disabled Bluetooth on the phone and turned the watch off and it seems the Bluetooth interference has stopped - for now.

-## UE Boom speaker is a major BlueTooth disruptor
+## Device: UE Boom speaker is a major BlueTooth disruptor

 Found this post about [bluetooth interfering messing with devices on GoldTouch](http://www.goldtouch.com/stop-bluetooth-interference-messing-devices/):

 > *Stephan Osther says: February 1, 2015 at 6:53 AM* - I just got a UE Boom bluetooth speaker, and i am loving it.
 But i noticed a really big differents in my wifi speed when i am am watching Youtube on my tablet, with the speaker vs without the speaker.
 So i ran some wifi tests, and found out that without the speaker it gets full signal, 40/20mbit, and with the speaker it goes all the way down to from 10-5mbit or lower!
 It’s insane.
 And the distance makes a minor or no differents in the speed. (i live in a tiny apartment)

-## What can we do about this?

 Not much, except for perhaps moving the speaker further away from my desk and computer.